 We always enjoy going to South Lake Tahoe for some late night gambling.
 We have had good luck playing the slots at Planet Hollywood.
 The restaurant there tends to be quite crowded but once you are seated you are surrounded by movie memorabilia.
 Check out Cindy Crawford’s high school yearbook photo.
 Whenever we are in Tahoe we always frequent Harrah’s Hotel and Casino but Montbleu, nearby, is of similar caliber.
 We have a soft spot for Harrah’s as it is a family tradition to go to this Casino.
 We recommend the Summit restaurant which is on the 16th floor, the highest floor in the casino.
-For more information about this buffet restaurant see the Restaurant section.
+For more information about this buffet restaurant see our Restaurant section.

 For best access to Harrah’s traveling on Lake Tahoe Blvd.
 (Hwy 50) going towards the Nevada state line, take a right on Lake Parkway and you will circle around to the parking lots in the back of Harrah’s.
 By taking Lake Parkway you avoid some of the congestion that surrounds the state line scene.
 Of course some people may thrive on congestion and crowds, and then by all means continue straight on Lake Tahoe Blvd. to downtown State line, and then look for parking.
 There is lots of parking behind Harrah’s, but usually its always full.
 However, there are constantly people leaving and I have been able to park very close to the entrance many times.
 If you want to be aggressive and have several energetic members in your car, you can send people out on foot to scout for parking and then have them stand in the parking spot when they find someone leaving.
 This method has worked on several occasions for us, although it does tend to irritate other drivers!